mckalexee/multer-azure/README.md

 var upload = multer({
   storage: multerAzure({
+    connectionString: '[Azure Storage Connection String]', //Connection String for azure storage account, this one is prefered if you specified, fallback to account and key if not.
     account: '[Azure Storage Account]', //The name of the Azure storage account
     key: '[Azure Storage Account Key]', //A key listed under Access keys in the storage account pane
     container: '[Blob Container Name]'  //Any container name, it will be created if it doesn't exist